 Demeaning stereotypes persist in our workplaces.
-Employees may feel threatened or judged by their bosses or coworkers based on the groups they are part of (i.e. gender, age or ethnic groups).
+Employees may feel threatened or judged by their bosses or coworkers based on the groups they are part of (e.g., ethnicity, gender, bodyweight, or even cancer survivors).
 Many employees justifiably feel threatened by these stereotypes, and this could negatively affect their performance.
 A new article (Kalokerinos, von Hippel, & Zacher, 2014) discusses the implications of stereotype threat on the workplace.

 EXAMINING STEREOTYPE THREAT

-In a large U.S. and Australian study, employees over age 50 reporting chronic age stereotype threat also reported less job satisfaction, less organizational commitment and more intent to leave their companies (von Hippel et al, 2013).
-Similarly, women employed in the legal field who experienced chronic gender stereotype threat reported less satisfaction and commitment and greater turnover intentions (von Hippel et al, 2011).
+In a large U.S. and Australian study, employees over age 50 reporting chronic age stereotype threat also reported less job satisfaction, less organizational commitment and more intent to leave their companies.
+Similarly, women employed in the legal field who experienced chronic gender stereotype threat reported less satisfaction and commitment and greater turnover intentions.

 Women experiencing gender stereotype threat may cope with the threat by separating their work identity and their female identity, which causes internal conflict.
 This conflict results in lowered career aspirations and less motivation to succeed as the psychological cost gets too high.

 Women’s leadership aspirations are particularly at risk.
-Leadership research showed that stereotype threat, combined with being the only woman present, caused female employees to have less belief in their own leadership ability and lower performance (Hoyt et al, 2010).
+Leadership research showed that stereotype threat, combined with being the only woman present, caused female employees to have less belief in their own leadership ability and lower performance.
 In short, female employees may “psych themselves out.”

 In addition, strong psychological contracts with employees should reduce their perceptions of stereotypes in their workplace.
 Written or spoken self-affirmation has also been shown to be effective against stereotype threat in students and women, on math and other tests of their abilities.